ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### SiteAccess matching

-When matching SiteAcceses using custom services, the SiteAccess matcher service must be now tagged with `ezplatform.siteaccess.matcher`.
+When matching SiteAccesses using custom services, the SiteAccess matcher service must be now tagged with `ezplatform.siteaccess.matcher`.

 ### Miscellaneous